selindemirtuerk/BachelorThesis-PAB1_Task_with_biotrainer/README.md

 **Poetry:**

-Alternatively you can use the poetry files in the working directory for the environment set-up
+Alternatively you can use the poetry files in the base directory for the environment set-up

 1. Make sure you have [poetry](https://python-poetry.org/) installed:
 ```bash